hazelcast/hazelcast-nodejs-client/README.md

 }
 ```

 Note that `Employee` is an `IdentifiedDataSerializable` object.
 If you just want to save the `Employee` objects as byte arrays on the map, you don't need to implement its equivalent on the server-side.
 However, if you want to query on the `employee` map, server needs the `Employee` objects rather than byte array formats.
 Therefore, you need to implement its Java equivalent and its data serializable factory on server side for server to reconstitute the objects from binary formats.
-After implementing the Java class and its factory, you need to add the factory to the data serializable factories or the portable factories by giving a factory id.
+After implementing the Java class and its factory, you need to add the factory to the data serializable factories or the portable factories by giving a factory `id`.
 Here is the example XML configuration of the server.

 ```xml
 <hazelcast>